Briscoes customer waits five hours on hold to cancel order - then takes action

 At 3.45pm, and five hours into his call, he started to worry that the call centre would close at 5pm.

 McAulay decided to take action.
-With the phone still on hold, he drove to the Briscoes store in Albany, despite the trip costing him another $20 in petrol.
+With the phone still on hold, he drove to the Briscoes store in Albany, a distance of 23km.

 He marched up to the customer service desk and told the store manager he had been on hold for more than five hours.